hanydief/Climate_Enthusiasts_P3G3/README.md

 5. Run the Flask application using `python P3_Flask.py`.
 6. Open your web browser and navigate to http://localhost:5000 to access the Climate App.

-## Functionality
+## Flask Routes / API Endpoints

-The flask application provides the following routes to visualize climate data:
+The flask application provides the following routes to fetch data for visualizations:

-- `/temp`: Displays a bar chart of the average temperature by country and year.
+- `/temp`: Returns the average temperature data for each year and country.
+The data is sorted in descending order of temperature and limited to the top 10 entries.
-- `/co2`: Displays a bar chart of the average CO2 emissions by country and year.
+- `/co2`: Returns the average CO2 emissions data for each year and country.
+The data is sorted in descending order of CO2 emissions and limited to the top 10 entries.
-- `/humidity`: Displays a bar chart of the average humidity by country and year.
+- `/humidity`: Returns the average humidity data for each year and country.
+The data is sorted in descending order of humidity and limited to the top 10 entries.
-- `/sealevel`: Displays a bar chart of the average sea level rise by country and year.
+- `/sealevel`: Returns the average sea level rise data for each year and country.
+The data is sorted in descending order of sea level rise and limited to the top 10 entries.
-- `/temperatures`: Displays a race bar chart of the average temperature by country and year.
+- `/temperatures`:  Returns the average temperature data for specific countries ('Finland', 'France', 'Germany', 'Iceland', 'Norway', 'Poland', 'Russia', 'United Kingdom') over the years.
+The data is grouped by year and country.
-- `/racebarco`: Displays a race bar chart of the average CO2 emissions by country and year.
+- `/racebarco`: Returns the average CO2 emissions data for each year and country.
+The data is grouped by year and country.
-- `/pltmapco`: Displays a map chart of the average CO2 emissions by country.
+- `/pltmapco`: Returns the average CO2 emissions data for each country.
+The data is grouped by country.

+## Visualization
+The flask application uses D3.js, ECharts, and Plotly to fetch and visualize the climate data.
+The code makes asynchronous requests to the Flask routes for temperature, CO2 emissions, humidity, and sea level data.
+The following visualizations are then created:
+- Bar charts: Displays the average temperature, CO2 emissions, humidity, and sea level rise data for the top 10 entries.
+- Race Line chart: Shows the temperature data for specific countries over the years.
+- Race bar chart: Compares the temperature and CO2 emissions data for different countries over the years.
+- Plotly map: Presents the average CO2 emissions data for each country.

 ## Project Structure
 `P3_Flask.py:` The main Flask application file that handles routing and serves the webpages. \